ruby-rice/BitmapPlusPlus-ruby/docs/installation.md

 ## Build with CMake

-For development, you can also build using CMake with presets:
+For development, you will need a C++ compiler installed as well as CMake.
+Then build BitmapPlusPlus using the appropriate CMake preset for your operating system:

 ### Linux